codemicro/bar/README.md

 ### Compiling locally

-These instructions assume you have a recent version of the Go 1.18 (or newer) toolchain installed on your machine.
+These instructions assume you have a recent version of the Go 1.18 (or newer) toolchain installed on your machine. `cdmbar` includes some stuff that works with the VCS stamping introduced in Go 1.18, however you can compile with `-buildvcs=false` and everything should still work fine.

 ```
 git clone https://github.com/codemicro/bar.git